zac-heisey/murray-lampert/_posts/2021-12-21-battle-of-the-tape-duct-mastic-vs-foil-tape.markdown

 ### Duct Tape

 Duct tape is considered the most versatile type of tape, and is a staple of many homeowners for an array of DIY projects.
 Modern duct tape is made with woven fabrics to provide strength & flexibility.
 It can be used just about anywhere heavy-duty adhesion is needed, although it is susceptible to high heat and leaves a residue when removed.
+As we've mentioned above, duct tape should _NOT_ be used to seal HVAC ducts in your home.
+Mastic or foil tape is a better option for that job.

+Something else to clarify here is the difference between "duct tape" and "Duck Tape."
+[Duck Tape](https://www.duckbrand.com/) is a specific brand of duct tape, as is [Gorilla Tape](https://www.gorillatough.com/product/black-gorilla-tape/), [3M](https://www.3m.com/3M/en_US/p/c/tapes/cloth-duct/duct/i/manufacturing/heavy-industrial/), and many others.

 ### Foil or Metal Tape